-If you or your family find it too upsetting to discuss a time when you’re no longer here, then why not write down your thoughts as a starting point?
+If you or your family find it too upsetting to discuss, why not write down your thoughts as a starting point?
 It may be easier for people to read what you have to say, especially if you both have some time afterwards to think about everything before you have a face-to-face conversation.

 Every March and October, a number of charities come together to offer people aged 55+ the chance to have their wills written or updated for free.
-Not only does a valid will ensure your wishes will be respected, it also avoids potential disputes and legal complications for your loved ones, as everything will be clearly laid out for them.
+Not only does a valid will ensure your wishes will be respected, it also avoids potential disputes and legal complications for your loved ones.

 This is also a good opportunity to let loved ones know that you have a will and where they can find it when the time comes.

 While conversations about the end of life can be emotional, don’t forget to also discuss the financial implications.
 The average funeral in the UK currently costs £3,897, according the 2017 Cost of Dying report.
 Avalon has estimated the future costs to rise over £6,000 by 2025.

 Therefore it’s vital that you and your family have an appropriate plan in place to cover the cost of a funeral.
 You might consider discussing the benefits of a funeral plan as a way to secure the cost of funeral director fees at today’s prices.